Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 Before you can use Kuadrant, you must install cert-manager.

+> The minimum supported version of cert-manager is v1.12.1.

 Install one of the different flavours of the Cert-Manager.

 #### Install community version of the cert-manager